Wage Rigidity and Retirement in Optimal Portfolio Choice: Rewriting the state equation and the constraint

 \subsection{A formula for human capital}

-After the preliminary Lemma \ref{LEMMA_EXISTENCE_g_h}, we derive, in Proposition \ref{PROPOSITION_EVALUATION_DELAYED_LABOR_INCOME}, an explicit expression for the agent's human capital in the infinite dimensional framework introduced in the previous section.
-We then use it, in Corollary \ref{cor3.3}, to express constraint (\ref{NO_BORROWING_WITHOUT_REPAYMENT_CONDITIONLA_MEAN}) in a way which is suitable for our needs.
-This section introduces completely new material relative to to the infinite horizon case treated in \cite{BGP} and \cite{BGPZ}. \begin{lemma} Let $\phi\in L^2(-d,0;\R)$ and $d,\tau_R >0$, $\beta \in \R$.
-Consider the system
+After the preliminary Lemma \ref{LEMMA_EXISTENCE_g_h}, in Proposition \ref{PROPOSITION_EVALUATION_DELAYED_LABOR_INCOME} we derive an explicit expression for the agent's human capital in the infinite dimensional framework introduced in the previous section.
+The expression extends the result provided by \cite{BGPZ} to a finite horizon setting.
+We then use it in Corollary \ref{cor3.3} to suitably rewrite the constraint (\ref{NO_BORROWING_WITHOUT_REPAYMENT_CONDITIONLA_MEAN}). \begin{lemma} Let $\phi\in L^2(-d,0;\R)$ and $d,\tau_R >0$, $\beta \in \R$.
+Consider the system We have the following results: